Russian partisan movement (2022–present): Purported manifesto

 Ponomarev read the NRA's purported manifesto on a YouTube channel he owns, February Morning (Утро Февраля).
 The text of the manifesto was also shared over February Morning's affiliated Telegram channel, Rospartizan (Роспартизан).
 As of 26 August 2022, YouTube's metrics indicate video containing the claim of responsibility and sharing the manifesto is February Morning's most-seen video with 176,646 views.

-In a May 2022 conference of exiles in Vilnius sponsored by the Free Russia Forum, Ponomarev appealed to attendees to support direct action within Russia.
+In a May 2022 conference of exiles in Vilnius sponsored by the Free Russia Forum (FRP), Ponomarev appealed to attendees to support direct action within Russia.
 A Spektr (Спектр) reporter noted an indifferent response from the attendees.

 Doubts of NRA's existence

 Doubts of the NRA's responsibility and its very existence have been raised by a wide variety of commentators.
-A 22 August 2022 report from Reuters says that "[Ponomarev's] assertion and the group's existence could not be independently verified."
+A 22 August 2022 report from Reuters says that "[Ponomarev's] assertion and the group's existence could not be independently verified".

 As for the assassination of Dugina, the sole suspect named by Russian investigators is a Ukrainian woman whom, Russia claims, is part of its military.
 The Russian government has also stated that the woman fled to Estonia following the assassination.
 The governments of Ukraine and Estonia each denied any role in the assassination of Darya Dugina.

 Reaction of the authorities

 The Russian authorities were forced to tighten security measures on the railways following the derailing of trains by resistance movements.

 On 8 May 2022, the Telegram channel of the Stop the Wagons movement was blocked.
-According to their own statements, they were blocked "after the publication of a map of railway resistance, which covered over 30% of the territory of Russia."
+According to their own statements, they were blocked "after the publication of a map of railway resistance, which covered over 30% of the territory of Russia".
 On 19 July, the website of Stop the Wagons was also blocked by Roskomnadzor in Russia at the request of the Prosecutor General's Office.

-In August 2022, a court in Moscow fined the Telegram messenger 7 million Russian rubles (quoted by TASS as equivalent to US$113,900) for refusing to remove channels providing instructions for railway sabotage and containing "propaganda pushing the ideology of anarchism."
+In August 2022, a court in Moscow fined the Telegram messenger 7 million Russian rubles (quoted by TASS as equivalent to US$113,900) for refusing to remove channels providing instructions for railway sabotage and containing "propaganda pushing the ideology of anarchism".